mSenyor/myown_bash_scripts/README.txt

 count. it is probably not very accurate since it takes more than one second for it to do one work cicle.

-myown_stop_mp3_song.sh - used to stop the 'myown_play_mp3_song.sh' command.
-should be combined into it then deleted.

 myown_suspend_comp.sh - displays a warning for 5 seconds, then puts the computer into standby mode.